KIQQ-FM

-KIQQ-FM (103.7 FM) is a radio station that is licensed to Newberry Springs, California and serves the Barstow area.
-The station is owned by Lazer Broadcasting and broadcasts a regional Mexican music format.
-KIQQ-FM simulcasts on KBTW (104.5 FM) in Lenwood and KWRN (1550 AM) in Apple Valley.
+KIQQ-FM (103.7 MHz) is a radio station that is licensed to Newberry Springs, California and serves the Barstow area.
+The station is owned by Lazer Media and broadcasts a regional Mexican music format.

 The station signed on in January 2001 by Moon Broadcasting with a regional Mexican format.

 The KIQQ call letters were previously held by a station at 100.3 FM in Los Angeles (now KKLQ) from 1972 to 1989, branded as "K-100".
 Programmed by Bill Drake, the top 40-formatted station featured noted personalities from KHJ's "Boss Radio" era, including The Real Don Steele, Robert W. Morgan, Eric Chase, and Jerry Butler.
+It is simulcast on KXSB, which serves the San Bernardino area.